11 Tips for Hiking the PCT from a Solo Female Thru-Hiker

 1) Build Your Off-Trail Support Community

-There is no question about it; I would not have made it through the hike without my family & friends.
+There is no question about it, I would not have completed the PCT without my family and friends.
 I had more than 10 friends travel to visit me while I was on the trail.
-Knowing they were expecting me to be somewhere by a certain date kept me committed.
-If friends aren’t joining you on the trail you are most likely travelling with a cell phone.
-Even it it’s just a phone call or Facetime, have a community that you can count on back home to encourage you when you get lonely or feel like quitting.
+Knowing that they were expecting me to be somewhere by a certain date kept me committed.

 Some of the towns you travel through you’ll most likely never visit again.
-If you like the town, take a rest day & hang out to explore.
-If there is a restaurant in town or brewery you’re dying to check out do it.
+If you like the town, take a rest day and hang out to explore.
+If there is a restaurant in town or brewery you’re dying to check out, do it!